 The Maison Cailler Chocolate Factory in Broc

-Nestled between Fribourg and Montreux is Maison Cailler, a chocolate factory and museum like out of a picture book.
+Nestled between Fribourg and Montreux is Maison Cailler, a museum-like chocolate factory out of a picture book.
 At the museum, the tour starts with an interactive multimedia show on the history of Swiss chocolate.
-The exhibit also talks about the ingredients for chocolate production, such as sugar, cocoa beans, cocoa powder, nuts, coffee and others.
+The exhibit also discusses the ingredients for chocolate production, such as sugar, cocoa beans, cocoa powder, nuts, coffee, and others.

 Rue Jules Bellet 7

 The only constant about the chocolate creations of Romain Leemann is change.
 Always looking for new flavors, this artisanal chocolatier makes some exclusive limited-edition chocolates.

 This is the chance to learn chocolate making from a true professional.
 Different activities include a praline workshop or a bachelor event to produce a chocolate gift for the bride-to-be.
 During a 45-minute children’s workshop, the little ones make their chocolate to take home.